DHclly/IceDog.Jint.Test/README.md

 // we can write code to main.js directly var main2 = engine.Modules.Import("./esm/main.js");

-// the module should run by Get Or  As* Method£¬use like engine.Execute will error
+// the module should run by Get Or  As* Methodï¿½ï¿½use like engine.Execute will error
 // the module main only execute once var moduleMain2 = main2.AsObject();
 double returnVal = main2.Get("returnVal").AsNumber();